tkuhn/tkuhn.github.com/index.md

 ### Short CV

+- **2013:** Postdoc at the ETH Zurich at the Chair of Sociology, in particular of Modeling and Simulation
 - **2012:** Postdoctoral associate at Yale University in the Department of Pathology
 - **2011:** Researcher for the University of Helsinki within the MOLTO project
 - **2011:** Lecturer and postdoc researcher at the University of Malta